 The court may decide to award the physical custody of a child to one parent pending the resolution of a final determination or in the case of a legal separation by the parents in anticipation of a divorce.
 The other parent (non-custodial parent) will be given visitation rights under the temporary custody order.

 Juan Luciano Divorce Lawyer is a law firm experienced in New York City custody and visitation cases.
-Call us today for a confidential consultation (212) 537-5859
+Call us today for a confidential consultation at (212) 537-5859.

 An emergency order, or ex parte order, is a temporary custody order that is initiated by that parent.
 A true emergency will then be streamlined in order to protect the safety of the child.